TelegramBots/book/src/2/send-msg/media-msg.md

     });
 ```

 Note that media groups can't have reply markup.
-The caption must be set an one of the media (usually the first)
+The caption must be set on one of the media (usually the first)